kcg295/AppSecAssignment2.1/GiftcardSite/HW2_Instructions.md

 ## Part 0: Setting up Your Environment

-In order to complete this assignment you will need the git VCS, Travis, python 3 and the Django web framework.
+In order to complete this assignment you will need the git VCS, Travis or GitHub Actions, python 3 and the Django web framework.
 You can install Django using the following command: